 Minimalists are very intentional with their shopping habits.
 They stop and think about what they already have and weigh the necessity of more.

 That’s not to say we never buy anything.
 Our lives are multi-faceted and some of the experiences we want to have require that we buy the things needed to do them.

 You can apply this rule to crafts, clothing, sporting equipment, kitchen tools, or anything else that you love to do!
-Be creative and resourceful instead of making every new activity an excuse for lavish consumerism!
+Be creative and resourceful instead of making every new activity and experience an excuse for lavish consumerism!

 Another option you may want to explore before purchasing hobby items and tools is perhaps borrowing or renting them until you see whether or not you will be truly invested in the new activity.